Diabetes Is Preventable (en Español)

 What is diabetes?

 Diabetes can lead to problems such as heart disease, stroke, vision loss, kidney disease, and nerve damage.
-About one-third of people with type 2 diabetes do not even know they have it.
+One out of four people do not know they have diabetes.
 Many people do not find out they have diabetes until they are faced with problems such as blurry vision or heart trouble.
 That’s why you need to know if you are at risk for diabetes.

 What is prediabetes?

 An estimated 86 million Americans over age 20 have prediabetes.
 Before people develop type 2 diabetes, they usually have “prediabetes”—that means their blood glucose levels are higher than normal, but not yet high enough to be called diabetes.
 People with prediabetes are more likely to develop diabetes within 10 years and they are more likely to have a heart attack or stroke.

 Diabetes prevention is proven, possible, and powerful.
 Studies show that people at high risk for diabetes can prevent or delay the onset of the disease by losing 5 to 7 percent of their weight, if they are overweight—that’s 10 to 14 pounds for a 200-pound person.
 Two keys to success:

 - Get at least 30 minutes of moderate-intensity physical activity five days a week.

 - Eat a variety of foods that are low in fat and reduce the number of calories you eat per day.+

 In other words, you don’t have to knock yourself out to prevent diabetes.